“Give me books, French wine, fruit, fine weather and a little music played out of doors by somebody I do not know.” -Keats

 The term appellation d’origine contrôlée (AOC) means “controlled designation of origin” in French.
-The concept was developed as a way of certifying geographical indications for wine; however, today the AOC extends to many products including wine, cheese, butter, lavender, and lentils.
-The certifications and the process are controlled by an organization called the Institut national de l’origine et de la qualité) or INAO for short.
+The classification system was developed as a way of certifying geographical indications for wine; however, today the AOC extends to many products including wine, cheese, butter, lavender, and lentils.
+The certifications and the process are controlled by an organization called the Institut national de l’origine et de la qualité (INAO for short).

 History of AOC and the INAO

 Today’s AOC reflects the beliefs of the INAO, which was formed in 1935 to oversee the winemaking process in French wineries.
 However, government monitoring of agriculture dates back to monitoring Roquefort in the 15th century.
 The AOC seal was created in the 1950s; in 1990, the INAO extended its work to agriculture products other than wine, including the above-mentioned honey, cheese, meat, lentils, and lavender.

 What prompted the formation of the INAO and the AOC system?
 In the 1930s, producers of higher-quality wines voiced concerns with the overabundance of lower-quality wines and other industry issues, such as fraud and mislabeling.
 The organization and AOC system were formed in response, with hope of providing a “guarantee” of quality and consistency and the solidification of what practices (in the vineyard and throughout the wine-making process) constitute wines from each region.